TimeToogo/Pinq.Demo.Sql/Source/Compilation/README.md

 The entry point for this is in the `IQueryCompilerConfiguration`/`IRepositoryCompilerConfiguration` (as we are implementing the `IRepository` API the repository interface version is used).

-There is no doubt that the process parsing then compiling PHP code is a prohibitively expensive operation.
+There is no doubt that the process of parsing then compiling PHP code is a prohibitively expensive operation.
 PINQ's implementation of query compilation relies heavily on the assumption that [a cache will be used][2] when using such features in production.
 For this reason, it is recommended that the final results of compilation are lightweight